About Closing Costs

-Below you'll find a generic list of costs for buying a home.
-We will provide you with a specific list of your closing costs when we provide your Good Faith Estimate.
+Below you'll find a general list of closing costs.
+We will always provide a specific list of your closing costs when we deliver your Good Faith Estimate.

 Standard Closing Costs